sparkle-project/sparkle-project.github.io/documentation/sparkle-cli/index.md

   specified, then checking for updates is aborted.

   Unless --interactive is specified, this tool will not request for escalated authorization.
-Running as root is not supported.
+Alternatively, this tool can be run as root under an active user login session, which will not require (and disallow) interaction.

   If --defer-install is specified, this tool will exit leaving a spawned process for finishing the installation after the target application terminates.

+  If update installation fails due to not having permission (e.g. from Gatekeeper) to replace the old bundle, an exit status of 8 is returned.
   Please specify --user-agent-name if you intend to use this tool in an automated way.
 Options:
  --application